alco/chatty/README.md

 You need to set the following environment parameters for the `:chatty` app:

   * `:nickname` – the nick to use when connecting and identifying with NickServ
-  * `:channels` – a list of channel names to join upon connect
+  * `:channels` – a list of channel names (in strings) to join upon connect
   * `:password` (optional) – when set, Chatty will identify with NickServ using this password
+  * `:host` - A string with the address of the IRC network you want to connect to.
+  * `:port` - The IRC port Chatty will use.
+Check the server's configuration for its SSL port (or ask its admins).
+  * `:ssl` (optional) - set to `true` or `false`.
+Chatty will rely on what you said to enable SSL mechanisms during network operations.

 Chatty's behaviour is customized by means of adding hooks that get invoked on each incoming message.
 A ping hook is included as an example.
 Set it up as